 7.2 Where a card shoe is used, after the cards have been shuffled a casino employee shall cut the cards once, place them on the cutting card and then place all of the cards in the shoe for the commencement of play.
 No player ever cuts the cards.

-7.3 The dealer may at any time check and verify that the deck of cards or any of the decks, as the case may be, contains the correct number of cards, namely 52.
+7.3 The Dealer may at any time check and verify that the deck of cards or any of the decks, as the case may be, contains the correct number of cards, namely 52.

-7.4 The casino operator may, after any round of play, direct that the cards be replaced, in which event the new cards shall be checked, shuffled and cut in accordance with sections 6 and 7.
+7.4 The Casino Operator may, after any round of play, direct that the cards be replaced, in which event the new cards shall be checked, shuffled and cut in accordance with sections 6 and 7.

 8.0 Dealing the Cards

-8.1 Immediately before the start of each round of play and after all ante wagers and jackpot wagers (if any) have been made, the dealer shall:
+8.1 Immediately before the start of each round of play and after all Ante Wagers and Jackpot Wagers (if any) have been made, the Dealer shall: